srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

 - Jun 28: Another board member, Théophane Hufschmitt, steps down writing *"I have also been deeply hurt by some behaviours, when people considered that pushing for their own idea of a successful community was worth spreading hate, defamation, fear and exclusion, or by the (too recurrent) thinking that one’s own agenda was more important than honesty, truth, and care for the others."*: https://discourse.nixos.org/t/time-to-step-down/47835
     - This leaves Ron as the only board member: https://x.com/sridca/status/1806706500234039792
 - Jun 29: Domen and Graham fight out the blame game, while Domen continues to talk freely while utterly failing in leadership actions: https://x.com/sridca/status/1807063291132309905 & https://x.com/grhmc/status/1806997486621405227
+- Jun 29: Domen, Shea, Graham publicly talking about commercial fork/consortium https://x.com/domenkozar/status/1807047507404312592
+- Jul 1: Infinisil concedes what went wrong, and promises to do better by collaborating with Jon; further woke fallout (more ragequits): https://x.com/sridca/status/1807842730132795653
 :::

 ## External Links